terodox/terodox.tech/content/posts/2019-12-15--stencil-js-part-4/index.md

 ### Event name

 By default the event will be named the same as the variable name.
 In the example above the event would be named `numberOfClicks`.
 This is not always desirable, and because of this we have the `eventName` option that can be provided to the `@Event` decorator.
-It does exactly what it says, sets the name of the published event.
+It does exactly what it says; sets the name of the published event.

 Quick example: